Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: The model

 For each of the population sectors, there must exist a well-defined steady state $\sss^{(k)} \propto \eig{0}^{(k,k)}$(trace one, Hermitian, and positive semidefinite matrix which does not evolve under the action of the Liouvillian), while coherences are always traceless matrices.
-Accordingly, the definition of the phase transition and of the spontaneous symmetry breaking takes into account the presence of multiple disconnected eigenspaces.
+Accordingly, the definition of the phase transition and the spontaneous symmetry breaking accounts for the presence of multiple disconnected eigenspaces.

 A first-order DPT occurs in the population sectors, and it is associated with the presence of an eigenoperator $\eig{1}^{(k,k)}$ whose eigenvalue $\lambda_1^{(k,k)}$ becomes zero in the thermodynamic limit.
 A spontaneous symmetry breaking, instead, implies that the eigenoperators $\eig{0}^{(k_{\rm L}, k_{\rm R})}$ acquire an eigenvalue $\lambda_1^{(k_{\rm L}, k_{\rm R})}=0$.
 Spontaneous symmetry breaking thus implies that quantum superpositions between the states composing $\sss^{(k_{\rm L})} \propto \eig{0}^{(k_{\rm L}, k_{\rm L})}$ and $\sss^{(k_{\rm R})} \propto \eig{0}^{(k_{\rm R}, k_{\rm R})}$, i.e., two steady states of different symmetry sectors, can be maintained indefinitely.
 Indeed, not only the populations do not evolve, but also the coherences remain stationary.
-In this regard, DPTs accompanied by spontaneous breaking of strong symmetries bear a closer resemblance with Hamiltonian transitions, and this is the reason for their use in quantum information \cite{LieuPRL20,gravina2022critical}.
+In this regard, DPTs accompanied by spontaneous breaking of strong symmetries bear a closer resemblance with Hamiltonian transitions, and this is the reason for their use in quantum information \cite{PRLLieu20,gravina2022critical}.